Gonichiwa/gonichiwa/requirement.md

 # 2. Press adapt Button in text editor pane #
 User can draw new mind map into mind map pane when user press __adapt__ button in text editor pane.
-If there are some errors in text area, program throws an error message box.
+If there are some errors in text area, program only throws an error message box.
 After user got an error message from __adapt__ button, program draws boxes next to every line of the text and fill red inside boxes which are next to the problem lines.
 So user can recognize and fix it.

 # 3. Select nodes in mind map pane #